qgises/qgis-es/content/asociacion/contact.md

 active = true  # Activate this widget? true/false
 weight = 130  # Order that this section will appear.

-title = "Contáctanos"
+title = "Contacto"
-subtitle = "Contacta con el grupo de usuarios de España"
+subtitle = "Contacta con Asociación QGIS España"

 # Automatically link email and phone?